whirlun/emigo/README.md

 # Emigo

 Emigo brings AI-powered development to Emacs.
 If you're missing Cursor but prefer living in Emacs, Emigo provides similar AI capabilities while staying true to Emacs workflows.
+Inspired by projects like Aider and Cline, Emigo implements **agentic tooluse** to enable powerful AI-assisted development directly within Emacs.

 ## Note: This is an active development project on a daily basis.
 Expect breaking changes and instability as features are being developed.
 Contributions and feedback are welcome!